Get instant quote

 What is metal 3D printing?
 The differences between SLM and DMLS

-Selective Laser Melting (SLM) and Direct Metal Laser Sintering (DMLS) are two metal additive manufacturing processes that belong to the powder bed fusion 3D printing family.
-The two technologies have a lot of similarities: both use a laser to scan and selectively fuse (or melt) the metal powder particles, bonding them together and building a part layer-by-layer.
-Also, the materials used in both processes are metals that come in a granular form.
+Selective laser melting (SLM) and direct metal laser sintering (DMLS) are metal additive manufacturing processes in the powder bed fusion family.
+Both use a laser to scan and selectively fuse or melt metal powder particles, building a part layer by layer.
+In both cases, the materials are granular metal powders.

 The SLM and DMLS metal 3D printing process

-Both SLM and DMLS are used in industrial applications to create end-use engineering products.
-In this article, we use the term metal 3D printing to refer to both processes in general and we describe the basic mechanisms of the fabrication process that are necessary for engineers and designers to understand the benefits and limitations of the technology.
+Both SLM and DMLS are used in industrial applications to create end-use engineering components.
+In this guide, the term metal 3D printing refers to both processes and explains the basic mechanisms engineers need to understand the benefits and limitations of the technology.

-There are other additive manufacturing processes that can be used to produce dense metal parts, such as Electron Beam Melting (EBM) and Ultrasonic Additive Manufacturing (UAM).
-Their availability and applications are limited though, so they won't be presented here.
+Other additive processes can produce dense metal parts, such as electron beam melting (EBM) and ultrasonic additive manufacturing (UAM).
+Their availability and applications are limited, so they are not covered here.

 How does metal 3D printing work?

-The basic fabrication process is similar for both SLM and DMLS.
-Here's how it works:
+The fabrication process is similar for both SLM and DMLS.

-• The build chamber is first filled with inert gas (for example argon) to minimize the oxidation of the metal powder and then it is heated to the optimal build temperature.
+• The build chamber is purged with inert gas, such as argon, to minimize oxidation and is heated to the target build temperature.

-• A thin layer of metal powder is spread over the build platform and a high-power laser scans the cross-section of the component, melting (or fusing) the metal particles together and creating the next layer.
-The entire area of the model is scanned, so the part is built fully solid.
+• A thin layer of metal powder is spread over the build platform.
+A high power laser scans the cross section of the component, melting or fusing the powder to form a solid layer.
+The full cross section is scanned to build a fully solid part.

-• When the scanning process is complete, the build platform moves downwards by one layer thickness and the recoater spreads another thin layer of metal powder.
-The process is repeated until the whole part is complete.
+• After each scan, the build platform lowers by one layer thickness and the recoater spreads a new layer of powder.
+The process repeats until the part is complete.

-When the build process is finished, the parts are fully encapsulated in the metal powder.
-Unlike the polymer powder bed fusion process (such as SLS printing or MJF), the parts are attached to the build platform through support structures.
-Support in metal 3D printing is built using the same material as the part and is always required to mitigate the warping and distortion that may occur due to the high processing temperatures.
+When the build finishes, parts are fully surrounded by loose powder.
+Unlike polymer powder bed fusion (such as SLS printing or MJF), the parts are attached to the build plate with support structures made from the same metal.
+Support is required to control warping and distortion caused by high processing temperatures.

-When the bin cools to room temperature, the excess powder is manually removed and the parts are typically heat treated while still attached to the build platform to relieve any residual stresses.
-Then the components are detached from the build plate via cutting, machining or wire EDM and are ready for use or further post-processing.
+After the build cools to room temperature, excess powder is removed.
+Parts are typically heat treated on the build plate to relieve residual stress.
+Components are then detached from the plate by cutting, machining, or wire EDM and are ready for use or further post processing.

 Schematic of an SLM/DMLS printer